 Study at Charles University

 All EPS lectures and seminars of full-time study programmes are scheduled in the full-time contact form.
-The green stage of semaphore given by the Institute of International Studies (Faculty of Social Sciences, CU) applies from September 1, 2021, until further notice.
-The green stage applies:
+The yellow stage of semaphore given by the Institute of International Studies (Faculty of Social Sciences, CU) applies from October 27, 2021, until further notice.
+The yellow stage applies:

-- Where possible, two-meter distance in common areas is recommended.
+- Obligation to maintain a two-meter distance in common areas.

-- Wearing respirators in all common areas of the IMS and FSV is obligatory.
+- Wearing respirators in all IMS and FSV common areas.

-- Further protective measures in Pekařská 10 are specified in special instructions.
+- Students (excluding PhD students) do not have access to Pekařská 10.
+Additional safety measures in Pekařská 10 are specified in special guidelines.